scottwestover/scottwestover.dev/hugo-site/content/post/2023/02/build-a-connect-four-library-in-typescript-part-1-video/index.md

 </div>
 <br />

-If you prefer a written tutorial, then you can find the same content here on my blog: [part 1](/post/2023/01/build-a-connect-four-library-in-typescript-part-1/).
+If you prefer a written tutorial, then you can find the same content here on my blog: [Build A Connect Four Library In TypeScript - Part 1](/post/2023/01/build-a-connect-four-library-in-typescript-part-1/).

 I hope you enjoy the new content!
 Please feel free to post any questions or comments below.